 Tax Advantages And Disadvantages Of Married Filing Jointly Vs. Married Filing Separately

 In the U.S., being married comes with many tax benefits, the main one being able to file taxes jointly with your spouse.
 However, filing taxes jointly isn’t always the best financial decision for your household.
 There are several advantages and disadvantages of filing taxes as married filing jointly vs. filing separately.
+Learn more about tax implications of marital status.

 Married Filing Jointly Vs. Married Filing Separately